-Candidates must apply via the button at the top of the page, and will be asked to provide the following documents: curriculum vitae, list of publications and preprints, and description of research interests to be pursued at The University of Chicago.
+Candidates will be asked to provide the following documents: curriculum vitae, list of publications and preprints, and description of research interests to be pursued at The University of Chicago.

 In addition, at least three letters of recommendation will be required from faculty members or senior research scientists who are active in the field of study in question.

 To ensure full consideration, the required materials and the letters of reference must be received by November 1, 2023.
 Contact firstname.lastname@example.org with any questions.

 We seek a diverse pool of applicants who wish to join an academic community that places the highest value on rigorous inquiry and encourages diverse perspectives, experiences, groups of individuals, and ideas to inform and stimulate intellectual challenge, engagement, and exchange.
 The University’s Statements on Diversity are at https://provost.uchicago.edu/statements-diversity.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.